kahlan/kahlan/docs/README.md

 ```
 **Tip:** If you extends from an abstract class, all missing methods will be automatically added to your stub.

-**Note:** If the `'extends'` option is used, all magic methods **won't be included** to avoid any conflict between your tested classes and the magic method behaviors.
+**Note:** If the `'extends'` option is used, magic methods **won't be included**, so as to to avoid any conflict between your tested classes and the magic method behaviors.

-However if you still want to include them with the `'extends'` option you can manually set the `'magicMethods'` option to `true`:
+However, if you still want to include magic methods with the `'extends'` option, you can manually set the `'magicMethods'` option to `true`:

 ```php
 it("stubs an instance with a parent class and keeps magic methods", function() {